dc4eu/educational-pilot/OfficialDeliverables/DSTRL/pilot2/PAs/upt_pilot2_scenario.md

 ## 9. Summary of End-User Feedback

 * General impressions:
-  Very positive reception from graduate students, strong appreciation for digital transformation of academic credentials
+  Very positive reception from students, strong appreciation for digital transformation of academic credentials
 * Ease of use of wallets and services:
   High usability reported, successful completion of all educational credential user journeys
 * Challenges encountered: